Entanglement catalysis for quantum states and noisy channels: Catalytic transformations of entangled states

 \section{Catalytic transformations of entangled states}

 The original definition of entanglement catalysis in Eq.~(\ref{eq:Catalysis}) assumes that the transformation is exact, i.e., the final state $\ket{\phi}^{AB}$ is obtained perfectly without any error.
 Recently, this definition has been extended to approximate transformations~\cite{Kondra2102.11136,Lipka-Bartosik2102.11846}.
 In this more general case, an error is allowed in the final state, provided that the error can be made arbitrarily small.
-We say that an \emph{approximate catalytic transformation} $\ket{\psi}^{AB}\rightarrow\ket{\phi}^{AB}$ is possible if and only if for any $\varepsilon > 0$ there exists a (not necessarily pure) catalyst state $\tau^{A'B'}$ and an LOCC protocol $\Lambda$ such that~\cite{Kondra2102.11136}
+We say that an \emph{approximate weakly correlated catalytic transformation} $\ket{\psi}^{AB}\rightarrow\ket{\phi}^{AB}$ is possible if and only if for any $\varepsilon > 0$ there exists a (not necessarily pure) catalyst state $\tau^{A'B'}$ and an LOCC protocol $\Lambda$ such that~\cite{Kondra2102.11136}

 Here, we use the notation $\psi^{AB} = \ket{\psi}\!\bra{\psi}^{AB}$ and similar for $\phi^{AB}$.
 Note that the final state $\sigma=\Lambda (\psi^{AB}\otimes\tau^{A'B'})$ can, in principle, exhibit correlations between the system ($AB$) and the catalyst ($A'B'$).
 However, Eq.~(\ref{eq:CatalyticLOCC2}) ensures that the amount of these correlations can be made arbitrarily small, i.e., the system effectively decouples from the catalyst.
-The decoupling condition~(\ref{eq:CatalyticLOCC2}) also implies a bound on the mutual information between the primary system $AB$ and the catalyst $A'B'$~\cite{Rubboli2111.13356}:
+The decoupling condition in Eq.~(\ref{eq:CatalyticLOCC2}) also implies a bound on the mutual information between the primary system $AB$ and the catalyst $A'B'$~\cite{Rubboli2111.13356}.
+Eq.~(\ref{eq:CatalyticLOCC1}) means that the catalyst is unchanged in the process, avoiding any undesired effects due to ``embezzling'' of entanglement~\cite{vanDamPhysRevA.67.060302}.